K. Kamaraj

-Kumaraswami Kamaraj (15 July 1903 – 2 October 1975), popularly known as Kamarajar was an Indian independence activist, politician, social reformer and statesman who served as the Chief Minister of Madras from 13 April 1954 to 2 October 1963.
-He also served as the president of the Indian National Congress between 1964–1967 and was responsible for the elevation of Lal Bahadur Shastri and later Indira Gandhi to the position of Prime Minister of India, because of which he was widely acknowledged as the "Kingmaker" in Indian politics during the 1960s.
-Later, he was the founder and president of the Indian National Congress (O).
+Kumaraswami Kamaraj (15 July 1903 – 2 October 1975), popularly known as Kamarajar, was an Indian independence activist, politician, social reformer, and statesman who served as the Chief Minister of Madras from 13 April 1954 to 2 October 1963.
+He also served as the president of the Indian National Congress from 1964 to 1967 and was responsible for the elevation of Lal Bahadur Shastri and later Indira Gandhi to the position of Prime Minister of India, because of which he was widely acknowledged as the "Kingmaker" in Indian politics during the 1960s.
+Later, he became the founder and president of the Indian National Congress (O).

-Born as Kamatchi, Kamaraj had dropped out of school early and had little formal education.
+Born as Kamatchi, Kamaraj dropped out of school early and had little formal education.
 He became active in the Indian Independence movement in the 1920s and was imprisoned by the British Raj multiple times due to his activities.
 In 1937, Kamaraj was elected to the Madras Legislative Assembly after winning in the 1937 Madras Presidency Legislative Assembly election.
-He was active during the Quit India Movement in 1942, because of which he was incarcerated for three years till 1945.
+He was active during the Quit India Movement in 1942, because of which he was incarcerated for three years until 1945.

-After the Indian Independence, Kamaraj served as a Member of Parliament in the Lok Sabha from 1952 to 1954 before becoming the Chief Minister of Madras State in April 1954.
-During his almost decade long tenure as the chief minister, he played a major role in developing the infrastructure of the state and improving the quality of life of the needy and the disadvantaged.
+After Indian Independence in 1947, Kamaraj served as a Member of Parliament in the Lok Sabha from 1952 to 1954 before becoming the Chief Minister of Madras State in April 1954.
+During his almost decade-long tenure as the chief minister, he played a major role in developing the infrastructure of the state and improving the quality of life of the needy and the disadvantaged.
 He was responsible for introducing free education to children and expanded the free Midday Meal Scheme, which resulted in significant improvement in school enrollment and growth of literacy rates in the state over the decade.
 He is widely known as Kalvi Thanthai (Father of education) because of his role in improving the educational infrastructure.

 Kamaraj was known for his simplicity and integrity.
 He remained a bachelor throughout his life and did not own any property when he died in 1975.
-Former Vice-president of the United States Hubert Humphrey, referred to Kamaraj as one of the greatest political leaders in all the countries.
+Hubert Humphrey, former Vice President of the United States, referred to Kamaraj as one of the greatest political leaders in the world.
 He was awarded with India's highest civilian honour, the Bharat Ratna, posthumously in 1976.